Current Projects

 Adaptable Cognition and Decision Making

-Our experts: Associate Professor Sabina Kleitman, Dr Simon Jackson, Lisa Zhang, Matthew Blanchard
+Our experts: A/Prof Sabina Kleitman, Dr Simon Jackson, Lisa Zhang, Matthew Blanchard

 Collaborators: Dr Eugene Aidman, Defence Science and Technology Group, Commonwealth of Australia.